rclone/rclone/docs/content/donate.md

 rclone is driving revenue your way then you know it makes sense to sponsor the project. {{< icon "far fa-smile" >}}

-Note that GitHub sponsors will provide proper tax invoices appropriate for your country.
+Note that if you choose the "GitHub Sponsors" option they will provide proper tax invoices appropriate for your country.

 ## Monthly donations

-Monthly donations help keep rclone development sustainable in the long run so this is our preferred option.
-A small amount every month is much better for us than a one off donation as it allows us to plan for the future.
+Monthly donations help keep rclone development sustainable in the long run so this is the preferred option.
+A small amount every month is much better than a one off donation as it allows planning for the future.

 {{< monthly_donations >}}